cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 * Session duration
 * Additional Diffie-Hellman exchange (if perfect forward secrecy is desired)

-Note that the only data sent over the phase 1 connection is the configuration information necessary to set up phase 2.
-All actually point-to-point communications happen via the phase 2 tunnels.
+Note that the only data sent over the phase 1 connection is the configuration information necessary to set up phase 2 — all actually point-to-point communications happen via the phase 2 tunnels.

 Every security association has an identifier (which is invalidated after the session is over), and packets are sequenced as well.
 This provides two layers of protection against replay attacks.

-There are two IPSec protocols:
+There are two IPSec ”protocols”:

 * Authentication Header (AH, IP protocol identifier 51) provides authentication and integrity guarantees, but does *not* provide encryption.
 * Encapsulating Security Payload (ESP, IP protocol identifier 50) provides authentication, integrity, *and* encryption.

-These protocols can be used independently or together, though the benefits of using them together are unclear (Exam Cram indicates that doing so makes firewall filtering easier, but doesn’t provide a clear explanation for why this is so).
+These protocols can be used independently or together.
+The main reason to mix-and-match is if you are using encryption (which requires ESP) for only *some* connections on your network.
+Since AH is partially duplicative of ESP, by using both (and turning off the overlapping capabilities in ESP) you can ensure that all IPSec packets use AH with only a small increase in the overhead of packets using ESP.
+This allows for (modestly) simpler firewall rules.

-There are also two IPSec encapsulation methods:
+There are also two IPSec encapsulation methods used by ESP:

 * Transport mode is used for client-to-client and client-to-gateway connections.
 It preserves the original packet headers but encrypts the packet data.
 * Tunnel mode is used between gateways.
 It encrypts the *entire* original packet, appending a *new* header.